TMAstrider/px4_controller/README.md

 # Step 007: Integrate ROS with YOLOv5
 please make sure that you can handle the things above and continue this part.
 You will have your UAC camera, which is the frontend of you computer, running, and check [this repository](https://github.com/qianmin/yolov5_ROS).
 GOOD LUCK!

+# Step 008: Write your own Callback Function which sends the diffs